-Section 8 ONLY: If a determination is made by management that a transfer is required, the resident will be given the option to remain in the unit and pay the HUD-approved market rent; or must move within 30 days after written notification that a unit of the required size is available within the property.
+Project-based Section 8 units ONLY: If a determination is made by management that a transfer is required, the resident will be given the option to remain in the unit and pay the HUD-approved market rent or must move within 30 days after written notification that a unit of the required size is available within the property.
 Depending upon the circumstances of the transfer, a resident may be obligated to pay all costs associated with the move.
-However, if a resident is transferred as a reasonable accommodation to a household's disability, then management must pay the costs associated with the transfer, unless doing so would be an undue financial and administrative burden.